QuantAMMProtocol/quantammsim/README.md

 ## About

-`quantammsim` is a Python library for modeling synthetic markets, enabling modelling of Balancer, CowAMM and QuantAMM protocols.
+`quantammsim` is a Python library for modeling synthetic markets, enabling modelling of Balancer, CowAMM, Gyroscope and QuantAMM protocols.
 It provides tools for:

 * Automated Market Making (AMM) simulation
 * Arbitrage opportunity detection